duarte152/andy-dashboard/emails_supervisores_prontos.md

 Your framework on digital social innovation - particularly the question of how ICT-based platforms and digital ventures create social value in complex institutional settings - connects directly to my experience and questions.
 In my four years at Laudite, I have observed how a SaaS platform changes not just clinical workflows, but the relationships between healthcare providers, patients, and institutions.
 I am drawn to your work because it gives academic language and rigour to patterns I have observed empirically but lack the theoretical tools to fully explain.

-I have been thinking around questions of how digital health platforms create and distribute value across stakeholder ecosystems - and what enables them to generate both commercial viability and social impact.
+I have been thinking about how digital health platforms create and distribute value across stakeholder ecosystems - and what enables them to generate both commercial viability and social impact.
 I would be grateful to be guided by your expertise on where these questions intersect most productively with your current research.

 I hold a Bachelor's in Social Communication from PUC-Rio (Brazil) with a Minor in Entrepreneurship, and served as a Second Lieutenant in the Brazilian Army before entering the technology sector.
 I hold both Brazilian and Portuguese citizenship.